 Under the National Radon Control Strategy a registration scheme for radon remediation services has been developed.
 Registered remediation contractors have met a number of requirements including attendance at a training course on remediation, followed by a successful assessment, adherence to a code of practice, tax compliance, appropriate insurance, etc. Further details of this registration scheme are available in the Radon Remediation Registration Form.

-A registration schemes for radon measurement services is currently under development and will be published on this website in early 2017.
-These schemes will help to ensure that the radon testing and remediation contractors listed are sufficiently qualified and experienced to carry out the services offered.
+These registration schemes will help to ensure that the radon testing and remediation contractors listed are sufficiently qualified and experienced to carry out the services offered.

 Testing for Radon

 The EPA provides a list of registered radon testing services.

 The registration scheme was developped under the National Radon Control Strategy.
 Registered radon measurement services have provided evidence of successful proficiency testing, tax compliance and appropriate insurance.
 Further details of this registration scheme are available in the Registration Form and Guidelines.
 Listed services have also agreed to comply with the Environmental Protection Agency's Radon in Air Measurement Protocol.